LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationalAI/NaturalLanguageUnderstanding/NLUengines.md

 #### LivePerson NLU v1

-This version is a recommender model based on Word Mover's Distance (WMD).
+This version is a recommender model based on Word Mover's Distance (WMD) algorithms.
+It's intended to be used if you have fewer than 10 intents and fewer than 20 training phrases per intent.

 {: .important}
-NLU v1 doesn't require training.
+NLU v1 doesn't require the model to be trained.

 #### LivePerson NLU v2

 This version is a classifier model based on Convolutional Neural Network (CNN) using Fasttext embeddings.
-The primary feature of version 2 is enabling a separate brand-specific model, built and *trained* for each domain (which is a collection of intents and entities).
+The primary feature of NLU v2 is enabling a separate brand-specific model, built and *trained* for each domain.
+NLU v2 is a scalable solution that can handle a greater volume of requests, providing faster response times and accuracy.

+NLU v2 is primarily intended for use with LiveIntent since LiveIntent operates on a large volume of intents.
+However, you can also use NLU v2 with Conversation Builder provided that there are:

+* At least 10 intents in order to train
+* At least 20 training phrases per intent

 {: .important}
-NLU v2 requires training.
+NLU v2 requires the model to be trained.

-NLU v2 is a scalable solution that can handle a greater volume of requests, providing faster response times and accuracy.

-This version is intended to be used with LiveIntent, but it can also be used with Conversation Builder.
-However, to use it with Conversation Builder:

-* There must be at least 10 intents in order to train.
-* There must be at least 20 training phrases per intent.

 ### 3rd-party NLU limitations